-A recent referral to Stenger, Roberts, Davis & Diamond, LLP (SDG Law) led to a substantial Land Use and Development project that will generate hundreds of thousands of dollars a year to the Poughkeepsie area—a win-win for everyone involved.
+A recent referral to Stenger, Diamond & Glass LLP (SDG Law) led to a substantial Land Use and Development project that will generate hundreds of thousands of dollars a year to the Poughkeepsie area—a win-win for everyone involved.
 SDG Law has expertise in land use and commercial development which, combined with our attention to detail and understanding of local statues and regulations, made us a perfect fit for this project.
 This expertise was repeatedly utilized to create innovative results for our client.

 After driving by a vacant lot on Route 9 in Poughkeepsie, Erfan Khan (a developer) contacted Houlihan Lawrence about a hotel he was interested in building.
 They immediately recommended SDG Law due to the firm’s experience and knowledge of both the legal and town issues.
 “I told the developer that Ken Stenger is the best land use attorney around.
 He is the only attorney I know that could help him with this complex project and to get the approvals needed to begin construction,” says Nicholas Licari, Associate Real Estate Broker, Houlihan Lawrence Commercial Group.
 And so the project began.

 “After speaking to Nick, and meeting with Ken, I knew he was the perfect attorney for this project.
 His knowledge of the local area, coupled with his connections to all of the major players, was the reason this project moved along quickly,” says Erfan Khan, President of Empire Hotel Development Inc.